 Cycle 4: 12,000 subsample records.4,681 tickets were created.
-2,498 tickets were closed before 1st notice.
-For the 1,668tickets went to 1st or further notice,72.6% of the tickets related domains were suspended or canceled.
-14.9% of the tickets led to changing or updating of WHOIS data by registrar.
+2,669 tickets were closed before 1st notice.
+For the 2,012tickets went to 1st or further notice,69.5% of the tickets related domains were suspended or canceled.
+16.3% of the tickets led to changing or updating of WHOIS data by registrar.
 There were no registrars received a Notice of Breach for tickets created.

 Cycle 5: 12,000 subsample records.
-No ICANN Contractual Compliance Follow-Up Statistics has been published for Cycle 5 yet.
+4,639 tickets were created.
+1,711 tickets were closed before 1st notice.
+The processing of other tickets are still ongoing..

 The table below shows the comparison between different Cycles of Phase 2.